weakphish/weakphish/README.md

 Areas of interest include software and systems, static analysis, and reverse engineering.

-- 🔭 I’m currently working on ... the HackPack Discord Bot!
+- 🔭 I’m currently working on ... hacking the mainframe
-- 🌱 I’m currently learning ... the ins and outs of Go.
+- 🌱 I’m currently learning ... binary exploitation
 - 👯 I’m looking to collaborate on ... anything!
 - 😄 Pronouns: ...
 He/Him/His